galister/wlx-overlay-s/README.md

 # Known Issues

-**OpenXR: Segfault with release build**: If you run into this, please use debug build until we figure this out.
+## OpenXR: Segfault with release build

+If you run into this, please use debug build until we figure this out.

+## OpenXR: Overlay opacity

-**OpenXR: Overlay opacity**: Translucent overlays are not supported on OpenXR yet.
+Translucent overlays are not supported on OpenXR yet.

+## Scroll wheel doesn't work

-**Scroll wheel doesn't work**: This seems to be an issue specific to Electron apps (Discord, Element, Slack, Spotify) on Wayland.
+This seems to be an issue specific to Electron apps (Discord, Element, Slack, Spotify) on Wayland.
 Scrolling will work when using these in your web browser.

+## WiVRn support

-**WiVRn support**: While WiVRn technically supports EXTX_overlay, I do not recommend using this software with WiVRn at this time, due to WiVRn not being optimized for overlay apps.
+While WiVRn technically supports EXTX_overlay, I do not recommend using this software with WiVRn at this time, due to WiVRn not being optimized for overlay apps.
 You will likely get ghosting or stuttering while rotating your head.

+## X11 limitations

-**X11 limitations**: DPI scaling and upright screens are not supported on X11.
+DPI scaling and upright screens are not supported on X11.